imtixz/boilerplate-django-heroku/README.md

 ## Deployment

 Create an app on heroku.
 Set the environment variblaes to an appropirate value.
 Go to the deploy option.
 Select deploy with github.
 Connect to your github repository.
-Connect.
 And then deploy the master (or whichever branch you want to deploy).